 We are proud to have been the first training provider accredited by the MCA to run the written modules for the new Small Vessel Engineering CoCs.

-This is a new Engineering qualification for Engineers wanting to work on ‘Small Vessels’: Fishing Vessels, Yachts, Tugs, Workboats, Standby, Seismic Survey, Oceanographic Research Vessels and Government Patrol Vessels.
-This means the CoCs gained through this route will be transferrable between the above industries.
+A number of years ago, a new Engineering qualification route was introduced by the MCA for Engineers working on ‘Small Vessels’, i.e. any vessel <3000gt: Yachts; Workboats; Fishing Vessels; Tugs; Standby; Seismic Survey; Oceanographic Research Vessels and Government Patrol Vessels.
+This means the Standard CoCs gained through this route will be transferable between the above industries.

 The CoCs available are: